Sterlingjdub/cse210-06/README.md

 by shooting them down with your rockets!
 Use the arrows keys to move left and right and the space bar to shoot your rockets.

+# Documentation
+The documentation of the game is avaiable in the following [link](https://docs.google.com/document/d/1lK1QL9pLGmwIDEGoJSVN-ENFjr9LvWHyWvMuAj1IewY/edit?usp=sharing)

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
 You can install Raylib Python CFFI by opening a terminal and running the following command.